Simple Cornbread Dressing Recipe

 Step 2: Combine the Ingredients

-In a bowl, whisk together the broth, eggs, salt and pepper, sage, and thyme.
+Whisk together the broth, eggs, salt and pepper, sage, and thyme in a bowl.

 Pour the mixture into the bowl with the cornbread mixture and stir to combine.
 Add additional broth or water as necessary to moisten as desired.